Key Quote

 BYRON'S SECRET AFFAIR

 The poem is widely believed to refer to Byron's affair with Lady Frances Wedderburn Webster, a married woman whose reputation was later damaged by gossip.
-The relationship was clandestine (secret), and Byron could not publicly acknowledge his grief when it ended.
+The relationship was clandestineclandestine — Kept secret, especially because illicit or disapproved of, and Byron could not publicly acknowledge his grief when it ended.
 The 'silence' of the poem is both emotional and social — the speaker is silenced by convention, unable to mourn openly for a love that officially never existed.

 REGENCY HONOUR & REPUTATION